rdelpoux/ESP32Robot/Motorwithencoder.md

 #### PWM control code

-The [LED control (LEDC)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html) peripheral is primarily designed to control the  intensity of LEDs, although it can also be used to generate PWM signals  for other purposes.
+The [LED control (LEDC)](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/ledc.html) peripheral is primarily designed to control the  intensity of LEDs, although it can also be used to generate PWM signals  for other purposes.
 It has 16 channels which can generate independent waveforms that can be  used.

 The following steps detail how to control the DC motor using PWM on ESP32.

-- Declaring motor pins
+- Declaration of motor pins

-For motor pins table, refer the the [system description page](/SystemDescription.md).
-First define the GPIOs the motor pine are connected to.
+From motor pins table, refer to the [system description page](/SystemDescription.md).
+First define the GPIO pin connected to the motor :

 ```c
 int motor1Enable = 32;